If you’re mourning the end of the holidays, wishing for another excuse to celebrate, don’t despair! Carnival season is just around the corner.

 Tips for newbies

-- Bring clothes you don’t care about: No matter what you do, you will get wet and dirty, and your clothes will be stained and ruined.
-Don’t bring that shirt you really love, but instead some comfortable clothes that you can throw away at the end of your trip.
+- Bring clothes you don’t care about.
+No matter what you do, you will get wet and dirty, and your clothes will be stained and ruined.
+Don’t wear that favorite shirt, pack comfortable clothes that you can throw away at the end of your trip.

-- Wear comfy shoes: You will be standing, walking, and dancing for the majority of four days, so you will definitely want some very comfortable shoes.
+- Wear good shoes.
+You will be standing, walking, and dancing for the majority of four days, so be kind to your feet.
+You will need comfortable shoes.

-- Make reservations months in advance: Remember this is the second-biggest Carnival celebration in the entire world, so accommodation is basically impossible to find unless you do your homework way ahead of time.
+- Make reservations months in advance!
+Remember, this is the second-largest Carnival celebration in the entire world.
+Accommodation is basically impossible to find at the last minute, so plan ahead.

-- Bring a positive attitude: Carnival is all about celebrating and enjoying life, so just leave your worries behind, take in the beauty of Panama, and immerse yourself in the revelry.
+- Bring a positive attitude.
+Carnival is about celebrating and enjoying life, so leave your worries behind, enjoy the country, and immerse yourself in the revelry.